UCLALibrary/ideptoolkit/terms.md

 ##### Preferred sources for Language codes:
 * Codes for the representation of names of languages (ISO 639-3): [https://www.loc.gov/standards/iso639-2/php/code_list.php](https://www.loc.gov/standards/iso639-2/php/code_list.php)

-If non-textual material such as photographs, enter `zxx` (no linguistic content)
+For non-textual materials such as photographs, enter `zxx` (no linguistic content)
 ```
 EXAMPLES
 * Arabic | ara
 * Japanese | jpn
 ```
-** A bilingual newsletter in both Spanish and English should have one language column for `Spanish | spa` and another for `English | eng`
+** A bilingual newsletter in both Spanish and English should have two language columns - one column for `Spanish | spa` and another column for `English | eng`.

 ### 7. Type (Required)
 The nature or genre of the content of the resource.
 To describe the file format, physical medium, or dimensions of the resource, use the Physical Description element below.